 Feeds can also include agricultural and food waste, like brewery lees, almond hulls, and cotton seeds.
 Cattle (including dairy cows) may even receive candy from Skittles to overrun chocolate bars in their feeds.
 And the quality of a cow’s food shows up in the milk and butter the cow produces.

 Why Choose Grass-Fed Butter?

 There are many reasons to choose grass-fed butter.
 Below are just a few of them.

-It Can Help You Lose Weight & Boost Your Immune System
+It Can Help You Lose Weight and Boost Your Immune System.

 It’s Rich Color Points to Its Superior Nutrient Value

-For years animal fats have received a bad rap but now research is telling us a different story when it comes to grass-fed animals.
+For years, animal fats have received a bad rap.
+But research is now telling us a different story regarding grass-fed animals.
 So relax and enjoy the rich nutrients that grass-fed butter has to offer!